darwin117/simple-java-pong/README.md

 # basic-java-pong
 Simple version of Pong written in Java.
-Done as an end of year project for our Object Oriented Programming class.
+Made as a final project for our Object Oriented Programming class.